lfriedrichs/active-record-practice-playlister-static-generator-lab-seattle-web-030920/README.md

 The model tests will be calling methods that your models will, by default, have if your associations are correctly defined.
 You do not need to write those methods.
-Once your associations are defined you you can run `rake db:seed` to seed your database with sample data.
+Once your associations are defined you can run `rake db:seed` to seed your database with sample data.

 #### Creating Your Associations